Achievable logoAchievable logo

 Cash dividends

-Common stock investors are eligible for cash dividends from the stock they own.
-Dividends are earnings that are passed on to stockholders.
-Companies are not required to pay dividends, and some companies never pay dividends.
+Common stock investors may be eligible to receive cash dividends on the shares they own.
+A dividend is a portion of a company’s earnings that’s distributed to stockholders.
+Companies are not required to pay dividends, and some companies never do.

 • March 10th - $0.68 per share dividend